Katarzyna Skowrońska-Dolata

-Katarzyna Ewa Skowrońska-Dolata (born 30 June 1983) is a former Polish volleyball player, a member of Poland women's national volleyball team and Italian club Foppapedretti Bergamo, double European Champion (2003, 2005), gold medalist of Italian, Turkish, Chinese and Azeri national championships.
+Katarzyna Ewa Skowrońska-Dolata (born 30 June 1983) is a Polish former volleyball player, a member of Poland women's national volleyball team and Italian club Foppapedretti Bergamo, double European Champion (2003, 2005), gold medalist of Italian, Turkish, Chinese and Azeri national championships.

 Personal life

 Skowrońska was born in Warsaw, Poland.
 On June 17, 2006 she married Jakub Dolata, her manager.

-Early Years
+Early years

 She became interested in volleyball as a teenager, after watching her brother play the sport.
 As a 15 year old Skowrońska went to the School of Sports Championship Polish Volleyball Federation in Sosnowiec and started to play as a middle blocker.
 Her first success when she was a student of this school was the gold medal of Cadet European Championship 1999 and Junior European Championship 2000.